rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 ...
 {{< /highlight >}}

-Identical to the models, the loaders, which will act as abstraction on top of the models, can be passed as context to the resolvers.
-You will see in the next steps how the loader, in this case the user loader, is used instead of the models directly.
-But what about the function as argument for the DataLoader instantiation?
+Identical to the models, the loaders act as abstraction on top of the models, and can be passed as context to the resolvers.
+The user loader in the following example is used instead of the models directly.

-The functions gives you access in its arguments to a list of keys.
-These keys are your your set of identifiers (purged from any duplication, strategy 1) which can be used to retrieve something from a database.
+Now we'll consider the function as argument for the DataLoader instantiation.
+The function gives you access to a list of keys in its arguments.
+These keys are your set of identifiers, purged of duplication, which can be used to retrieve items from a database.
 That's why keys (identifiers) and models (data access layer) are passed to the `batchUser()` function.
-The function then takes the keys to retrieve the entities via the model from the database in only one step (strategy 2).
-In the end of the function, the keys are mapped to the same order as the retrieved entities (here users).
-Otherwise, it would have been possible to return the users right after their retrieval from the database, but they may have a different order than the incoming keys, because that's up to the database retrieval.
-That's why the users have to be returned in the same order as their incoming identifiers (keys).
+The function then takes the keys to retrieve the entities via the model from the database.
+By the end of the function, the keys are mapped in the same order as the retrieved entities.
+Otherwise, it's possible to return users right after their retrieval from the database, though they have a different order than the incoming keys.
+As a result, users need to be returned in the same order as their incoming identifiers (keys).

-That's it for the setup of the loader which can be seen as improved abstraction on top of the model.
+That's the setup for the loader, an improved abstraction on top of the model.
 Now, since you are passing the loader for the batched user retrieval as context to the resolvers, you can make use of it in the *src/resolvers/message.js* file:

 {{< highlight javascript "hl_lines=13 14" >}}
 ...